TBlindaruk/laravel-request-mapper/README.md

 You can apply validation to the DTO object:
 - before mapping data to the DTO (`laravel` validation)
-- after mapping data to the DTO (`symfony annotation` validation)

 <strong>3.3.1 Apply laravel validation </strong>

 <i> Laravel validation applied for the `RequestData` object before object filling. </i>

 1. You should create a class with validation rules.
-This class should implement `Maksi\LaravelRequestMapper\Validation\BeforeType\Laravel\ValidationRuleInterface` interface (in case, if you do no need change the validation `messages` and `customAttributes`, than you can extend `Maksi\LaravelRequestMapper\Validation\BeforeType\Laravel\AbstractValidationRule` class)
+This class should implement `Maksi\LaravelRequestMapper\Validation\LaravelValidator\ValidationRuleInterface` interface (in case, if you do no need change the validation `messages` and `customAttributes`, than you can extend `Maksi\LaravelRequestMapper\Validation\LaravelValidator\AbstractValidationRule` class)

 ```PHP
 <?php